 Hopefully, a lot of us.
 And we hope you are one of us.

-And may this work be for the highest and greatest good of all concerned.
+May this work be for the highest and greatest good of all concerned.
 Thank you, thank you, thank you.

 Are you ready to help make this happen?